cybersecurityipb/hacktoday2025/qual/for/Broken Bytes/README.md

 Digital Forensic

 ## Description
-My image is corrupted and appears to have been encrypted by someone inexperienced.
-Fortunately, the encryption is flawed.
-The file isn't fully encrypted, but from what I can tell, it seems to have been shifted multiple times.
-Interestingly, the encryption key and the pattern appear to be the same.
-Can you help me uncover the encryption flow to restore the image?
+I found a PNG file that seems to be broken and I suspect someone tried to encrypt it badly.
+From a quick look, it seems like the file wasn't fully encrypted and only parts of the data were affected.
+Interestingly, the pattern of encryption looks suspiciously repetitive and I believe the encryption key and the pattern are the same.
+The data might have been shifted multiple times but not randomly.
+Can you figure out the encryption flow and help me restore the original image?

+**Note:** Format flag `hacktoday{}`

 ## Solver